pcramos19/Dash-Kappei/README.md

 # DASH KAPPEI

-Dash Kappei is the first game made with Canvas in Ironhack.
+Dash Kappei is the first game made with Canvas.

 **Controls**